PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms-1.md

 ![Sorting algorithms and time efficiencies](../images/posts/sort.PNG)

+Note that Python's built-in <span class="coding">list.sort</span> implements the Timsort algorithm, and is faster than most methods.

 # Insertion sort
 Insertion sort feels like some kind of depth-first algorithm although it does not have anything to do with trees.